Solving Alibaba Cloud API Signature Issues for Billing Analysis¶

 -

-Create a new user: Personnel Management - Users - Create User
+Create a new user: Personnel Management - User - Create User

 -

-Save or download the AccessKeyID and AccessKey Secret CSV file (used in configuration)
+Save or download the AccessKeyID and AccessKey Secret CSV file (configuration file will use it)

 Configuration Implementation¶